kubernetes/website/content/en/docs/tasks/debug-application-cluster/logging-monitoring-elk.md

 Save the password and Cloud ID from this panel so that you can add them in a Kubernetes secret:
 ![Elasticsearch Service credentials](/images/docs/elasticsearch-service-credentials.png)

-## Deploy self managed Elasticsearch and Kibana outside of your Kubernetes cluster
+## Option 3: Deploy self managed Elasticsearch and Kibana outside of your Kubernetes cluster
 {{< note >}}
 This is one of the methods to deploy Elasticsearch and Kibana.
 You can use any of the three options.
 {{< /note >}}

 You can follow the instructions in the [Getting Started with the Elastic Stack](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-elastic-stack.html) guide.
-Just deploy Elasticsearch and Kibana and then come back, the step by step details for deploying Beats in a Kubernetes cluster are in this document.
+Just deploy Elasticsearch and Kibana and then come back to this article, the step by step details for deploying Beats in a Kubernetes cluster are in this document.

 # Deploy Beats to collect logs and metrics
 foo